sheleoni/nextJS-server-components-performance-optimization/README.md

 # Approach

-Two branches are created for comparison:
+Four branches are created for comparison:

-(a) Client component renders the entire button: [/main](https://github.com/sheleoni/nextJS-server-components-performance-optimization/tree/main)
+(a) Client component renders the entire button WITH the images: [/main](https://github.com/sheleoni/nextJS-server-components-performance-optimization/tree/main)

-(b) Render `<button onCLick={postData}>` on a client component and its children in a server component: [feat/server_and_client_component](https://github.com/sheleoni/nextJS-server-components-performance-optimization/tree/feat/server_and_client_component), [code difference from (a)](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/1/files)
+(b) Render `<button onCLick={postData}>` on a client component and its children in a server component WITH the images: ([PR](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/1))

 Both branches render a button that contains two `<Images>` and some text.
 Upon click, it will POST data to a dummy API.

+(c) Client component renders the entire button WITHOUT the images: ([PR](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/2))

+(d) Render `<button onCLick={postData}>` on a client component and its children in a server component WITHOUT the images: ([PR](https://github.com/sheleoni/nextJS-server-components-performance-optimization/pull/3))

 <p>Navigate to each branch and run</p>